cupnoodle/fluffyes/25-spotify-2.md

 distance = abs(cell center X - collection view center X)

-// 1.0 is the max scale, which is the value when the cell is in the exact center scale = 1.0 - ((distance / collection view center X) * 0.105)
+// 1.0 is the max scale, which is the value when the cell is in the exact center
+// multiply the (distance / collection view center X) with 0.105 to make it smaller scale = 1.0 - ((distance / collection view center X) * 0.105)

 // maximum cell size is the value returned from sizeForItemAt: method